 - Late Effects (≥ 30 days PTA)

 - Foreign Bodies

 - Extremities and/or hip fractures from same height fall in patients over age of 70.

 As previously noted there are four objectives of maintaining the trauma registry: performance improvement, enhanced hospital operations, injury prevention, and medical research.
 If the registry is utilized appropriately, performance improvement can be done in a much more efficient manner than if done manually.
 Secondly, the registry can help in managing resource allocation and utilization through daily logs, summaries, etc. Hospitals can use data from the registry to identify areas with the highest incidence of trauma and target those areas for injury prevention programs.
 Injury control issues can be identified at the local, regional, and state levels, thereby providing the basis for developing and implementing injury prevention programs statewide.
 Finally, standardization of the data, allows quality data to be disseminated and used in clinical research and decision making.

 II.
 Prerequisite for a State Designated Trauma Registry Patient

-All state designated patients must have a primary diagnosis of ICD-9 diagnosis code 800-959.9 and meet at least one of the other six inclusion criteria.
-Only burn patients with an ICD-9 Code of 940-949 qualify for inclusion into the trauma registry.
+All state designated patients must have a primary diagnosis should be ICD10 code and meet at least one of the other six inclusion criteria.
+Only burn patients with an ICD 10 code qualify for inclusion into the trauma registry.
 Plus any one of the following:

 - Trauma Team Activation (Alpha/Bravo)